guglielmo/zmqtest/README.rst

 Execution
 =========

-You can use tmux_, and split your screen into 2 columns, so that you can see the processes simultaneously working.
+You should use tmux_, and split your screen into 2 columns, so that you can see the processes simultaneously working.

 .. code-block:: bash